 Tips for creating effective video ads

-Engaging content is always a winner, and finding ways to drive traffic to related videos that you also own -- or content on your website that's especially relevant to your video ad -- will keep viewers coming back for more.
+Engaging content is always a winner, and finding ways to drive traffic to related videos that you also own — or content on your website that's especially relevant to your video ad — will keep viewers coming back for more.

-- YouTube TrueView video ads (AdWords for video)
+- TrueView in-stream video ads

-In-stream video ads
+- TrueView in-display video ads

 TrueView in-stream video adsFine-tune your in-stream video ad campaign

 In-stream video ads allow you to insert your ad into the beginning or middle of other video content.
 While this method is a great branding medium, it often has lower conversion rates than other online formats.
 Here are a few suggestions for ways to get the most out of your campaign: